electionscience/approval.vote-legacy/3-compare.md

 layout: page
 title: Compare
 permalink: /compare/
-# sidenav: compare
+sidenav: compare
 ---

-# How does Approval Voting compare to Instant Runoff Voting?
+# How does Approval Voting compare to Instant Runoff Voting

 ## IRV still has a spoiler effect

 <p>There's a belief that IRV eliminates the concern that third party candidates act as spoilers.
 It doesn't.  <a href="http://rangevoting.org/TarrIrvSumm.html" rel="nofollow noreferrer"> Instant Runoff Voting has lead to two-party domination in every country it's been adopted in</a>. </p>